Harald Naegeli

-The "Sprayer of Zürich"
+The “Sprayer of Zurich”

 Naegeli has had a classic education as an artist, having studied at the Kunstgewerbeschule of Zürich and at the École des Beaux-Arts in Paris.
 Naegeli's graffiti appeared beginning in September 1977 on the walls of Zürich.
 He used black spray-paint to paint wireframe figures on the walls of public and private buildings alike.
 He painted his graffiti anonymously at night, in places all over the city.
 The figures provoked a heated controversy in Zürich and indeed in Switzerland in general.
 Intellectuals and artists recognized the artistic value of Naegeli's works early on, but the general public and the Swiss authorities saw it only as an illegal and malicious defacement of property.
 Naegeli himself later said that he saw himself as a political artist and his graffiti were a political statement against the increasing anonymity in the city.
 The authorities issued an arrest warrant for him, but he was apprehended only in June 1979 when he returned to one of his paintings to collect his glasses that he had forgotten there.
 Until then, he had painted some 900 graffiti in Zürich.
 He evaded the trial by fleeing to Germany to his confidant, journalist and author Hubert Maessen, yet was sentenced in absentia to nine months in jail and a fine of CHF 206,000.
 His lawyers appealed, but the Supreme Court of Switzerland confirmed the sentence in November 1981.
 Since Naegeli had left the country, the authorities of Zürich issued an international arrest warrant for him.
 72 Swiss artists signed a petition demanding that this arrest warrant be retracted, to no avail.